 - Assisting the Trustee Directors in the preparation and periodic review of this Statement in consultation with the sponsoring employer and Scheme Actuary. - Undertaking project work including reviews of the investment strategy, investment manager structure and investment manager performance as required by the Trustee Directors. - Advising the Trustee Directors on the selection and review of the investment managers.

-DB Union Pension Plan Statement of Investment Principles Monitoring and advising upon where contributions should be invested/disinvested on a periodic basis.
+Monitoring and advising upon where contributions should be invested/disinvested on a periodic basis.

 3.3.3 Investment managers

 The investment managers' main responsibilities include: